dapak2002/CPSC-380-Assignment7/README.md

  * There are some great visuals of this on the slides here: https://canvas.chapman.edu/courses/44406/files/4171907?module_item_id=1505005 (this is ch11)

-* Store all of the values from cylinders.txt in an array
+* Store all of the values from cylinders.txt in an array (size of 5000 ints)
 * For some of the algorithms we will need to create a method to sort from least to greatest
 * The value we are calculating is how far we travel when we move across a cylinder for example going from 156 to 136 is 20 cylinders moved
-* Once we have accessed a value, probably set that cylinder to -1 and to check if a cylinder has been accessed, check if the cylinder is -1 (efficiency is not a requirement lol)
+* Once we have accessed a value, probably set that cylinder to -1 and to check if a cylinder has been accessed, check if the cylinder is -1 (efficiency is not a requirement lol) (this applies to ssjf, scan, and c-scan in which we may pass over a cylinder that has been accessed)